Debug Vercel Serverless Functions Locally

 debug.js

-As the vercel functions are exporting a function which takes (req, res)
+As the vercel functions are exporting a function which takes (req, res),

-I imported this function in another file and called it by passing fake/empty (req, res)
+I imported this function in another file and called it by passing fake/empty (req, res).

-For this, created a file src/debug.js
+For this, created a file src/debug.js with following content:

 const api = require("../api/hello");